AnveshReddy2022/Forecasting-Energy-Consumption-in-Chicago/README.md

 - **Check Visualizations**: Engage with interactive visualizations to visualize predictions and insights.
 - **Read Documentation**: For a comprehensive understanding, review the project reports in the `Documentation/` folder.

-## Contributing
-Contributions to enhance the analysis, extend the dataset, or improve modeling techniques are welcome.
-Please fork this repository, make your changes, and submit a pull request.

-## License
-This project is released under the MIT License.
-See [LICENSE](LICENSE.txt) for more details.